 The Company's functional and reporting currency is the U.S. dollar.
 Transactions in foreign currencies are recorded at the exchange rate prevailing on the date of the transaction.
 The resulting monetary assets and liabilities are translated into U.S. dollars at exchange rates prevailing on the subsequent balance sheet date.
 Gains and losses as a result of translation adjustments are recorded within "Other income (expense), net" in the accompanying consolidated statements of operations and comprehensive (loss) income.
-During the year ended December 31, 2014 and the nine months ended December 31, 2013, the Company recorded a gain on foreign currency translation of \$0.6 million and \$0.2 million, respectively.
+During the year ended December 31, 2014, the nine months ended December 31, 2013 and the year ended March 31, 2013, the Company recorded a gain on foreign currency translation of \$0.6 million, \$0.2 million and \$0.1 million, respectively.